Barry Buccaneers

 The Barry Buccaneers are the athletic teams that represent Barry University, located in Miami Shores, Florida, United States, in NCAA Division II intercollegiate sports.
 The Buccaneers compete as members of the Sunshine State Conference.
 Barry has been a member of the SSC since 1988.
-Barry University currently competes in 12 intercollegiate sports for men and women.
+Barry University currently competes in 18 intercollegiate sports for men and women, with men's volleyball becoming the 19th sport in 2024–25.

 History

 Within the first 33 years of Buccaneer Athletics, Barry won 18 national championships.
 Barry has won 66 SSC titles in 14 different sports since it joined the SSC in 1988.
 They are the only conference school to hold a league title in all 12 sports that they have sponsored.
 The Buccaneers have also won the SSC Women's Mayor's Cup All-Sports Trophy on five occasions, in 1990–91, 1996–97, 1999–00, 2001–02 and 2005–06.
 In 2006–07, the Buccaneer men finally claimed a Mayor's Cup of their own, as none of the five teams finished outside the top three in the conference.
 The men were co-winners in 2008-09 for their second cup and took their third in 2010–11.